JPry/choir-guides/_posts/2015-08-16-after-feast-of-the-dormition-of-the-theotokos.md

 ---
 tone: 2
 eothinon: 11
-title: After-feast of the Dormition of the Theotokos
+title: After Feast of the Dormition of the Theotokos
+saints:
-saints: ["Recovery from Edessa of the Icon of Christ Not Made by Hands\: 'The Holy Napkin'"]
+    - "Recovery from Edessa of the Icon of Christ Not Made by Hands\: 'The Holy Napkin'"

 apolytikion:
     - Resurrectional Apolytikion - Tone 2